roguehistory/DIGH-HIST3812/content/en/building/tech-req-at-a-glance.md

 ---

-- Week 11: Make a new notebook that _ingests_ data from a Datasette created by one of your peers, or from the example supplied by Dr. Graham.
-It should also visualize or otherwise work with the data.
+- Week 11: Make a new notebook that _ingests_ data from a Datasette created by one of your peers, or from [another Ottawa source](/building/technotes-toc) It should also visualize or otherwise work with the data.
 2 hrs

 **If you're feeling good about things**: Push yourself, and see if you can visualize the provenance of your data (create a notebook that maps the origins of your data).
 2 hrs.
 Not a requirement.
 Push yourself further: build a notebook that creatively warps/deforms the data (eg, sonification).
 3 hrs.
 Not a requirement.